Hope Springs (2012 film): Production

-The project was first announced in 2010 with Streep and Jeff Bridges in talks for the leads and Mike Nichols attached as director.
-Bridges soon dropped out, and James Gandolfini and Philip Seymour Hoffman were soon attached to the project.
+The project was first announced in 2010 with Streep and Jeff Bridges in talks for the leads and Mike Nichols as director.
+Bridges dropped out, and James Gandolfini and Philip Seymour Hoffman were added to the project.

-The project then replaced Nichols with David Frankel, without the involvement of Gandolfini and Hoffman.
+Nichols was then replaced by David Frankel without the involvement of Gandolfini and Hoffman.
 Steve Carell joined the cast in February 2011, with Tommy Lee Jones replacing Bridges in the opposite lead.

 Filming took place in September and October 2011 in Connecticut.

 Reception

 Reviews were mostly positive, with critics praising the cast, particularly Streep, Jones, and Carell.

-Metacritic, which assigns a weighted mean rating to reviews from mainstream critics, gives the film a score of 65 out of 100, based on reviews from 36 critics, indicating "generally positive reviews".
+Metacritic, which assigns a weighted mean rating to reviews from mainstream critics, gives the film a score of 65 out of 100, based on reviews from 36 critics, indicating "generally favorable" reviews.

 Review aggregation website Rotten Tomatoes gives an approval rating of 75% based on reviews from 174 critics, with an average score of 6.60/10.
 The site's consensus states: "Led by a pair of mesmerizing performances from Meryl Streep and Tommy Lee Jones, Hope Springs offers filmgoers some grown-up laughs -- and a thoughtful look at mature relationships."

 Rex Reed of The New York Observer praised the film:

 I think everything about the movie is too subtle and real to appeal to the Batman demographic, but for mature audiences who have forgotten how to smile, it takes up where The Best Exotic Marigold Hotel left off.

 Angie Errigo of Empire magazine felt the film worked on multiple levels:

 Very funny, it's also penetrating on the ravages of time on love and marriage and sweetly touching, but with abundantly incongruous randy content to heartily amuse.

 Roger Ebert of the Chicago Sun-Times praised the performance of Jones:

 The reason to see it is for Jones.
 This man who can stride fearlessly through roles requiring strong, determined men, this actor who can seem in complete control, finds a character here who seems unlike any other he has played and plays it bravely.